 It’s got super-useful plugins and APIs to make it even more user-friendly

 Speaking of working smarter, Github also has plugins that can help teams and developers simplify processes.
-Bitband, for example, offers a Git-Jira plugin for agile teams that want to track commits on either platform.
+Bitband, for example, offers a plugin to connect GitHub and Jira, that want to track commits on either platform.
 Bitband allows developers to:

 - Quickly load repos with detailed logging of repo indexing